 December 2020 - January 2021

-Nomination Committee will finalize list of Director candidates, send candidate list and resumes to staff and board and Create list of Member Director candidates
+In the next step, Nomination Committee will finalize the list of Director candidates, send list and resumes to staff and board and create a list of Member Director candidates

 LPI will collect member nominations; due diligence